Alluxio/alluxio/docs/en/ufs/BOS.md

 {:toc}

 This guide describes how to configure [Baidu Cloud BOS](https://cloud.baidu.com/product/bos.html) as Alluxio's under storage system.
-Object Storage Service (BOS) is a massive, secure and highly reliable cloud storage service provided by Baidu Cloud.
+Baidu Cloud Object Storage Service (BOS) is a stable, secure, efficient, and highly scalable cloud storage service provided by Baidu Cloud.
+You can store arbitrary quantity of any form of unstructured data in BOS, then manage and process the data.
+BOS supports standard, low frequency, cold storage and other storage types to meet with the storage needs of your various scenarios.

 ## Prerequisites